derickcarlo1/Television/README.md

 c.
 Adjust the volume level

+d.
+Choose if you want to keep watching

 ## Why Use This Program
 This program is a good example for beginners who are learning about object-oriented programming in Python.
 It demonstrates how to create classes, methods, and objects, and how to use them to simulate a real-world object.